Also Known As

 Description

-Allergic bronchitis is the most common response by horses to allergens and eventually progresses to a condition known as "Chronic Obstructive Pulmonary Disease" or COPD.
-Also known as "heaves," it is characterized as a delayed sensitivity to inhaled allergens and is similar to asthma and emphysema in people.
+Allergic bronchitis is the most common response by horses to allergens and may eventually progress to a condition known as "Chronic Obstructive Pulmonary Disease" or COPD.
+Also known as "heaves," allergic bronchitis is usually a delayed sensitivity to inhaled pollen, dust, or fungal spores and is similar to asthma and emphysema in people.

 Symptoms